-However, we claim, this does not imply that stakeholder acceptance is crucial to defining and operationalizing sustainability as a normative concept (see, e.g., Martin and Rice, 2014; Martin et al., 2014).
+However, we claim, this does not imply that stakeholder acceptance is crucial to defining and operationalize the concept of sustainability as a normative concept (e.g., Martin and Rice, 2014; Martin et al., 2014).
 Rather, we aim at designing a normative model against which the outcome of democratic processes could be evaluated.
-In this model, the choice of constraints (and the corresponding themes, indicators and threshold values) should not echo 'what people would like to sustain and how to reach agreement on this, constrained by estimates of what is feasible' (Ehrlich et al., 2012, p.
-69).
+In this model, the choice of constraints (and the corresponding themes, indicators, and threshold values) should not echo 'what people would like to sustain and how to reach agreement on this, constrained by estimates of what is feasible' (Ehrlich et al., 2012, p.
+69).7